 Manifestations

-There are many forms and manifestations of Saraswati.
+There are many forms and manifestations of Devi Saraswati.
 She is venerated in some regions as MahaSaraswati.
 MahaSaraswati is depicted as eight-armed.
 She is said to be born from the body of Gauri (Parvati) and to be the sustaining base of the three worlds.

 She is also considered one of the nine forms of Shakti, who is revered in India as a powerful and dangerous goddess.

 As Sharada, she is worshiped in Kashmir.
-Here she is a tripartite embodiment of goddesses: Sharada, Saraswati, and Vagdevi.
-According to people’s beliefs, the abode of the goddess should not be looked at directly.
+Here she is a tripartite embodiment of Goddesses: Sharada, Saraswati, and Vagdevi.
+According to people’s beliefs, the abode of the Goddess should not be looked at directly.
 The shrine contains a slab concealing the spring underneath, which they believe to be the spring in which goddess Sharada revealed herself to a sage.

 Devotion

-Saraswati is invoked to remind the worshiper to meditate on virtue, virtuous conduct, and the meaning and very essence of one’s activity and actions.
+Devi Saraswati is invoked to remind the worshiper to meditate on virtue, virtuous conduct, and the meaning and very essence of one’s activity and actions.

 She is worshiped during the final three days of the Navratri festival.
 The celebrations start with the puja.
 It consists of placing the books for puja.
 It may be in one’s own house, at a local school, or in a temple for instance.